-JMIR Publications has developed a proprietary software (OrangeX) and unique production process where, during copyediting, all references are extracted from the manuscript file, parsed, and matched against various online databases (eg, PubMed and CrossRef), and automatically corrected.
+JMIR Publications has developed proprietary software (OrangeX) and a unique production process where, during copyediting, all references are extracted from the manuscript file, parsed, matched against various online databases (eg, PubMed and CrossRef), and automatically corrected.

 Reference management system (ie, Endnote and Mendeley)

 If you wish to use a bibliographic reference management system, please choose one that allows you to output the PMID (PubMed ID) after each journal reference (see below for information on database identifiers).

 You can now download the EndNote output styles for all JMIR journals from the EndNote website.

 If you use a reference management system (eg, Endnote), in-text references (and the bibliography) may appear as field codes (can be recognized by a gray background).
 In this case, make sure to remove all field codes and hidden links from the manuscript.

 - Before resubmitting your revised manuscript after acceptance:

 - Click Endnote (or Reference Manager)

 - Click Remove Field Codes or Convert to Plain Text

 - Press Ctrl+Shift+F9 (or Cmd+6)